toby63/shiftfs-dkms/README.md

 ### News

 The official successor for shiftfs is now available.
-The original shiftfs will still be available for kernel versions **5.10** and **5.4** and supported until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).
+The original shiftfs (the version used in this repo) will still be available for kernel versions **5.10** and **5.4** and supported until approximately April 2022 ([Source](https://discuss.linuxcontainers.org/t/shared-folder-between-container-and-host-is-cached/10725/12)).
 Kernel version **5.13** will have intermediate support as well.
 See **Overview of Branches/Versions** below for more information.